New Year, Same You

 Will I keep learning new things this year?

-• Action Plan: I leverage my intrinsic motivation to learn something new every day with videos and podcasts.
-The area of interest includes communication, psychology, philosophy, economy, art, literature, history, science, and finance.
+- Action Plan: I leverage my intrinsic motivation to learn something new daily through videos and podcasts.
+Areas of interest include communication, psychology, philosophy, economics, art, literature, history, science, and finance.

-• Negative Events: We cannot avoid negative life events.
-It may be hard to get motivated when I am stuck in a negative thinking spiral.
+- Negative Events: We cannot avoid negative life events.
+It may be difficult to stay motivated when caught in a negative thinking spiral.

-• Risk Mitigation: I watch videos during my daily cardio.
-That forces me to learn something new every day.
+- Risk Mitigation: I watch educational videos during daily cardio sessions, which forces me to learn something new every day.

-• Low Productivity: I may be watching or listening, but never understanding because my mind is not focused on learning.
+- Low Productivity: I may be watching or listening without truly understanding because my mind isn’t focused on learning.

-• Risk Mitigation: I will actively take notes while watching.
-I will share my learning with family and friends, and post a short summary on Twitter.
+- Risk Mitigation: I will actively take notes while watching.
+I will share my learning with family and friends, and post brief summaries on Twitter.

-• Finished!: I may run out of learning materials if I watch videos every day.
-The YouTube channel may transition free users into a paid service and stop uploading free content.
+- Content Exhaustion: I may run out of learning materials if I watch videos daily.
+YouTube channels may transition free users to paid services and stop uploading free content.

-• Risk Mitigation: There is no way to run out of learning materials in just 1 year because my favorite YouTube channels upload new videos daily and I still have a massive video backlog to watch.
-Other video sites such as edX, TED, or MentorBox can be used for learning too.
-I will not have problems paying for a monthly subscription.
+- Risk Mitigation: It’s impossible to exhaust learning materials in just one year.
+My favorite YouTube channels upload new videos daily, and I have a massive video backlog.
+Other platforms like edX, TED, or MentorBox provide additional learning resources.
+I have no problem paying for monthly subscriptions when necessary.

-• Progress Tracking: My progress is measured by a number of videos that are marked as watched and messages I posted on Twitter.
+- Progress Tracking: My progress is measured by the number of videos marked as watched and messages I post on Twitter.

 Will I acquire a new skill this year?

-• Action Plan: I will learn Golang to boost my career as a software engineer.
+- Action Plan: I will learn Golang to advance my career as a software engineer.
 I continuously migrate my CLI tools and web applications to Golang.

-• Failed Once: I have failed to achieve this goal once.
-History repeats itself.
+- Previous Failure: I have failed to achieve this goal once before.
+History has a way of repeating itself.

-• Risk Mitigation: I will start writing codes as soon as I learn basic points.
-I set up a checkpoint at the end of January to review my progress.
+- Risk Mitigation: I will start coding as soon as I learn basic concepts.
+I’ve set up a checkpoint at the end of January to review my progress.

-• Priority Conflict: Mastery may require a time commitment of about 10-20 hours a week (including work time).
-Multitasking doesn’t exist.
+- Priority Conflict: Mastery may require a time commitment of 10-20 hours per week (including work time).
+Multitasking is a myth.

-• Risk Mitigation: I will pause other activities and focus on learning when an opportunity is right for me.
+- Risk Mitigation: I will pause other activities and focus on learning when the opportunity is right.

-• Forget: If I stop coding, chances are I will forget almost all of it.
-It is pointless to learn a programming language that I am not going to use.
+- Skill Decay: If I stop coding, I will likely forget almost everything.
+It’s pointless to learn a programming language I won’t use.

-• Risk Mitigation: If I am not involved in a programming project, I will rewrite my previous program in Golang.
+- Risk Mitigation: If I’m not involved in a programming project, I will rewrite my previous programs in Golang.

-• Progress Tracking: The number of lines of code can be used to measure progress.
+- Progress Tracking: The number of lines of code written can be used to measure progress.

 Appendix